 - relieves muscle pain and fatigue

-Using a diffuser for this oil evenly disperses the vapors so that it can enter the respiratory system more gently.
+If you want to try it out for yourself, using a diffuser evenly disperses the vapors so that it can enter the respiratory system more gently.

 Skin Benefits of Peppermint Oil

 Now that we know a little bit more about peppermint oil, it is time to get more intimately acquainted with this oil's skin benefits!

 Itchiness and acne-prone skin coexist.
 We all know the temptation posed by a newly formed red lump on our skin — begging to be lightly tapped then scratched, giving us satisfaction but only making the acne worse.